Trophy Club Homes for Sale

 - Easy access to State Highway 114 means Trophy Club provides quick trips to regional amenities like shopping, dining, entertainment plus major employment centers.

 - Yes, people get around town in golf carts.
 Yes, you'll probably want one too.
 Yes, even if you don't golf.

 - You can find a few homes for sale in the $300,000 range.
 To purchase a property built after 2000 or so, with the newer brick and stone facade styling, you'll probably need to start over $450,000.

-- New construction homes are precious few except perhaps, depending on when you're reading this, the 36 new town homes due in the multi-use district of Trophy Club Town Center near the clock tower at State Highway 114 and Trophy Club drive.
+- New construction homes are precious few except perhaps, depending on when you're reading this, the 36 new town homes due in the multi-use district of Trophy Club Town Center.
+You'll find the Town Center near the clock tower at State Highway 114 and Trophy Club Drive.

 - Bonus!!
 Don't go over the 30 mph speed limit.
 They mean it.

 Trophy Club's Vibe and Ambiance

 The word "picturesque" comes to mind when thinking about the well manicured medians along curving main roads winding through town.
 Beautifully landscaped monuments mark the entrances into the different neighborhoods of the city.
 There are no stoplights; just sidewalks and bicycle lanes occupied by joggers and strollers.
 This distinguishable ambiance is a hallmark of the high quality of life Trophy Club home owners expect from their city.

 One is never more than walking distance to the golf course in Trophy Club, so it's no surprise golf carts have a long-standing place in the community.
 You'll see them everywhere on pretty days.
 Golf carts are not required to be registered with the town.

 Not every home in Trophy Club backs to a fairway.
 But all residents enjoy sidewalks that lead to the trails and amenities of town.